francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 # Establishing a remote terminal session {#establishing}

-An remote terminal session can be started using the HTTP/3 Extended CONNECT method {{EXTENDED-CONNECT}}.
+A remote terminal session can be started using the HTTP/3 Extended CONNECT method {{EXTENDED-CONNECT}}.
 The `:protocol` pseudo-header MUST be set to `remote-terminal` and the `:scheme` pseudo-header MUST be set to `https`.
 If a remote terminal client or server supports the UDP forwarding feature, it MUST indicate support for HTTP/3 datagrams by sending a SETTINGS_H3_DATAGRAM value set to 1 in their
 SETTINGS frame ({{Section 2.1.1 of HTTP-DATAGRAM}}).

-An remote terminal server listens for CONNECT requests with the `remote-terminal` protocol on URI templates having the `username` variable.
+A remote terminal server listens for CONNECT requests with the `remote-terminal` protocol on URI templates having the `username` variable.
 Example URIs can be found below.